purplephoenix92/CheckyourhamsterPTSDapp/README.md

 3. npm install sqlite3 --save
 4. npm install express --save

+^ You will also need to install postman on your local environment on your computer to test the GET POST PUT and DELETE for the database.

 ## Features

 1. Home page to show history for user individual account